Photinus tenuicinctus: Etymology

-Photinus is from the Greek word for shining or bright.
-The specific epithet, tenuicinctus, comes from the Latin words tenuis, which means thin, and cinctus, which means encircled or bordered.
 The specific epithet refers to the pale border on the elytra, which is thinner than on other Photinus species.

 Life Cycle

 Beetles such as P. tenuicinctus go through four life stages: egg, larva, pupa, and adult.
 Photinus fireflies spend the majority of their lives as larvae, which are bioluminescent and likely live below the soil surface, eating snails, worms, and other soft-bodied invertebrates.

 Behavior

 Adult male P. tenuicinctus fireflies fly 1 - 2 m off the ground and flash to attract the attention of females.
 Males cover a distance of about 2 meters between single, sharp flashes, which are about 0.15 seconds in duration and are emitted every 1.5 seconds or so, depending on temperature.
 Female response flashes consist of a single flash, 0.8 seconds in length, at a short time delay (0.4 seconds).
 Females cannot fly.

 Habitat

 These fireflies have been seen in forests and shaded lawns.